AdamBanham/the-scheme-simpn/readme.md

     - oci
 - Work out a way to make the resulting simulation data presentable via a web interface
-- Work out a way to give power to visitor to change the process and see how there changes affected the performance of the process
+- Work out a way to give power to a visitor to change the process and see how these changes affected the performance of the process

 ## Progress